 Compelling Voice: Eisenhorn and other Inquisitors, through what Eisenhorn refers to as "the will", a manifestation of their psyker abilities.
 Agents of Chaos display this power as well.

-Continuity Drift: At one point Eisenhorn mentions the "Primarch" of the White Consols, by which he clearly means the "Chapter Master", but the distinction was less well established in canon back when Malleus was written, or possibly Eisenhorn just didn't know better in character.
+Continuity Drift: At one point Eisenhorn mentions the "Primarch" of the White Consuls, by which he clearly means the "Chapter Master", but the distinction was less well established in canon back when Malleus was written, or possibly Eisenhorn just didn't know better in character.

 Continuity Nod: Inquisitors Heldane and Ravenor both appear in Abnett's earlier Gaunt's Ghosts novels.
 Titan Princeps Hekate (from the Graphic Novel series Titan) is also mentioned in Malleus, albeit as an old man near retirement, which was a pleasant surprise for fans, as his own series by that point seemed to have ended in a Heroic Sacrifice.